 However, patients need enough gum tissue where the gums need surgery.

 Free gingival graft

-Very similar to connective tissue grafting, free gingival grafting uses tissue from the palate.
-Instead of cutting a sliver of skin on the roof of the mouth and using the tissue found underneath the skin, free gingival grafting instead simply takes the very top layer of tissue found on the roof of the mouth.
+Like connective tissue grafting, free gingival grafting uses tissue from the palate.
+However, instead of cutting a sliver of skin on the roof of the mouth and using the tissue found underneath the skin, free gingival grafting instead takes the very top layer of tissue found on the roof.

-Once cut, the tissue is stitched onto the necessary area of the gums.
+Once cut, the tissue is stiched to the gums.
 Free gingival grafting is a method also likely to be used on patients who need gum enlargement surgery for their thin gums.

 As mentioned, some dentists may even use tissue from a tissue bank instead of the roof of the patient’s mouth.